-Concentration of Credit Risk - Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash, cash equivalents, short-term investments and accounts receivable.
-The Company places its cash, cash equivalents and short-term investments at financial institutions that management believes are of high credit quality.
+Concentration of Credit Risk - Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of cash, cash equivalents and available-for-sale investments.
+The Company places its cash, cash equivalents and available-for-sale investments at financial institutions that management believes are of high credit quality.
 The Company is exposed to credit risk in the event of default by the financial institutions holding the cash and cash equivalents to the extent such amounts are in excess of the federally insured limits.
 The Company has not experienced any losses on its deposits since inception.

 The primary focus of the Company's investment strategy is to preserve capital and meet liquidity requirements.
 The Company's investment policy addresses the level of credit exposure by limiting the concentration in any one corporate issuer or sector and establishing a minimum allowable credit rating.
-The Company generally requires no collateral from its customers.

-Accounts Receivable - Accounts receivable arise from the Company's royalty revenue receivable for sales, net of estimated returns, of Inavir and Relenza, and from its contracts with customers and with the Department of Health and Human Services, Office of Biomedical Advanced Research and Development Authority ("HHS BARDA") (see Note 6), and are reported at amounts expected to be collected in future periods.
-An allowance for uncollectible accounts will be recorded based on a combination of historical experience, aging analysis, and information on specific accounts, with related amounts recorded as a reserve against revenue recognized.
+Accounts Receivable - Accounts receivable arise from the Company's royalty revenue receivable for sales, net of estimated returns, of Inavir and, until the patent expired in 2019, Relenza, and from its contracts with customers and with the Department of Health and Human Services, Office of Biomedical Advanced Research and Development Authority ("HHS BARDA") (see Note 6) and are reported at amounts expected to be collected in future periods.
+An allowance for uncollectible accounts will be recorded based on a combination of historical experience, aging analysis and information on specific accounts, with related amounts recorded as a reserve against revenue recognized.
 Account balances will be written off against the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
-The Company has provided no allowance for uncollectible accounts as of December 31, 2020 and 2019.
+The Company has provided no allowance for uncollectible accounts as of December 31, 2021 and 2020.